stevenschobert/instafeed.js/README.md

 ## :warning: IMPORTANT!
 Instagram will not allow new integrations with instafeed.js.
-Instafeed.js will stop working completely in 'early 2020'.
+Instafeed.js will stop working completely on [March 2, 2020](https://developers.facebook.com/blog/post/2020/01/14/instagram-basic-display-api-long-lived-access-tokens-available/).

 Before you decide to use instafeed.js, be aware that [Instagram is shutting down the API platform](https://developers.facebook.com/blog/post/2018/01/30/instagram-graph-api-updates/) that enables instafeed to work, and **is not issuing new user access tokens for this API**.
 As of now, instafeed.js works for some common uses (eg. embedding a single user's feed on a web page) _as long as you already have a legacy Access Token_.
 It will not work for new integrations or more complex uses (eg. retrieving all public images with a particular hashtag, finding posts based on a location, etc).